The Search for Truth 01

 About This Portfolio

-At birth, we become captives of the cultures and societies into which we are born.
-And, since old enough to form a thought, I have held that, like a prisoner of war, I should be ever on the lookout for routes of escape.
+From birth, the cultures and societies into which we're born hold us captive.
+And, since old enough to form a thought, I had determined that, while serving my life sentence, I should be ever on the lookout for any means of escape, even if that led only occasionally into the wilderness areas of my imagination.